Obtaining RVUs for a CPT Code

 If the Academy is a primary requester of the code, a survey must be conducted.
 If other specialty societies have an interest in developing recommendations, the survey process must be coordinated by Academy staff so that one relative value recommendation, based on survey data and consensus opinion, can be presented to the RUC.
 If the Academy supports the code but is not a primary driver, comments only may be submitted.

 If an Academy survey is required, the formal RUC survey will be distributed by Academy staff to physician members with knowledge of the procedure.
 The larger the number of responses to the survey, the more statistically valid the results will be.
 However the RUC requires a minimum sample size of 30.
+The more common the procedure is, the more responses required, with a maximum of 75 responses for services performed in the Medicare population over 1 million times per year.

 The information gathered about each code includes the respondent's estimate of the appropriate work relative value, the intraservice or intraoperative time involved in the procedure, the number of hospital and office visits typically provided following the procedure, and ratings of the complexity of judgment and technical skill involved in the procedure relative to similar services.
 The survey data may be augmented by analysis of Medicare claims data and information from other studies of the procedure, such as the Harvard RBRVS study.